 When it comes to organizational design, knowledge of individual behavior is only one part of the picture.
 Such insights also need to extend to jobs, interpersonal relations, teamwork, and the performance of the whole organization.
 The GRI is designed and validated to do just that.

-Ultimately, a full understanding of the power and application of this knowledge is developed and honed during our trainings and with the services we and our affiliates provide to client companies.
+A full understanding of the power and application of this knowledge is developed during our seminars, either on-site or online, with coaching from a GRI professional.

-The creation of the GRI survey was inspired by work done in the study of personality over the last 100 years, most notably by the pioneering work of Walter Clark in the 1940s, as well as academic research on personality dimensions.
+The creation of the GRI survey was inspired by work done in the study of personality over the last 100 years, most notably by the pioneering work of Walter Clark in the 1940s, as well as academic research on the stability of personality and personality dimensions.

-Our philosophy and implementation of the GRI is informed by most recent research studies in personality assessment and organizational behavior, as well as by our own institutional observations of the GRI in practice with the help of GRI experts and certified users.
+Our philosophy and implementation of the GRI is informed by most recent research studies in personality assessment and organizational behavior, as well as by our own institutional observations of the GRI in practice with the help of GRI professionals.

-We apply scientific rigor not only to the GRI survey, but also to how the measurements are reported, shared, learned, and put into practice to improve workplace performance.
+We apply scientific rigor not only to the GRI survey, but also to how the measurements are reported, shared, learned, and put into practice to accelerate the development of leadership and improve workplace performance.